Assamese cuisine: Meat

 The Assamese meat and fish dishes are characterized by a low amount of spices and oil, higher quantity of ginger, noroxinghow paat (curry leaves), Khorisa (fermented bamboo shoot) and lemon juice, and differ completely in taste from the dishes of neighboring Bengal and are quite similar to the cuisines of nearby South-East Asian and East Asian countries.
-Chicken, venison, squab, mutton, duck and pork is very popular among the indigenous ethnic Assamese communities like Sonowals, Bodo, Rabha, Keot (Kaibarta), Ahom, Moran, Sutiya etc. Upper caste Assamese Hindus, such as Assamese Brahmins (including Ganaks) and Kayasthas of Assam, Kalitas of Lower Assam refrain from pork consumption.
+Chicken, venison, squab, mutton, duck and pork is very popular among the indigenous ethnic Assamese communities like Sonowals, Bodo, Rabha, Keot (Kaibarta), Ahom, Moran, Sutiya etc. Assamese Cast Hindus such as Assamese Brahmins (including Ganaks), Kaibarta, Rajbanshi, Kayasthas of Assam, Kalitas of Lower Assam refrain from pork and beef consumption.
 Beef is occasionally consumed by Assamese Muslims, although they traditionally refrain from consuming pork.
-The Christians, many indigenous Assamese communities, and the non religious sections consume all types of meat.
+Christians, many indigenous Assamese communities, and the non-religious sections consume all types of meat.